 Yorick, One of the Fastest Matrix Language Options Available

-The plot at the left is the Yorick math language version of a mesh.
+The plot above is the Yorick math language version of a mesh.
 It is a

 graph of the sinx/x function, which is also the 3D graphic of a star image as